Chinese tea culture: Tea competitions

 Tea competitions developed among the people of Jianzhou in the Tang and became very popular in the Song.'
-These competitions were usually focused on producing the thickest or most aesthetically pleasing tea broth or foam (tanghua) through whisking as well as on tea art and tea tasting.'
-These games became known as 'fighting tea' (doucha) or 'tea war' (mingzhan).
+These competitions were usually focused on producing the thickest or most aesthetically pleasing tea broth or foam through whisking as well as on tea art and tea tasting.'
+These games became known as 'fighting tea' or 'tea war'.
 Soon the competitions were held at the imperial palace and among elites and scholars, where it became a refined form of entertainment, like modern wine tastings.'
 Emperor Song Huizeng was a tea war enthusiast.
 The quality of tea, tools used, and the water condition were of great importance in winning a tea competition.

 Tea competitions involved the entire process of tea preparation, boiling water, grinding tea, tasting, etc. The battle might focus on creating a foam on the tea or on tasting the tea.'
 According to Skill in tea arts became a sign of manly refinement for Song men.
 Displaying one's manhood was important during this time, and tea fighting was one way for men to prove themselves.
 During the Tang and Song dynasties, showing elite manhood was tied to their refined values.
 It was associated with high cultural pursuits, so winning the tea competition allowed the winner to display their successful masculine image.